ManiAm/qemu-labnet/PCI_doc.md

 Instantiates the mypci_configurable PCI device and sets its `reg` field to `0x42` before the guest boots.
 This value becomes the initial contents of the device’s MMIO register, which can then be read by the guest operating system through memory-mapped I/O. Such configuration is particularly useful for testing, feature toggling, or emulating specific device states in virtual environments.

-## More Advanced
+## Future Work

-expand this with:
-PCIe capability
+- PCIe capability
-add interrupt support (INTx/MSI) implement custom configuration space behavior
+- Add interrupt support (INTx/MSI)
+- Implement custom configuration space behavior

-Optionally enhance the device by adding:

-A second BAR
+- Add a second BAR
-Interrupt support (MSI or legacy)
-Bus mastering (DMA) capability
+- Bus mastering (DMA) capability

-call-backs outside of QEMU source code
+- call-backs outside of QEMU source code